-The best way to save money on AWS is by commiting to use compute services for a period of 1 to 3 years, here you have several combinations like up front, no upfront or even partial upfront, depends on what is selected here toy might get from 25% to 55% discount on compute costs.
+The best way to save money on AWS is by committing to use compute services for a period of 1 to 3 years.
+There are several options, such as upfront, no upfront, or even partial upfront.
+Depending on the option selected, you might get from 25% to 55% discount on compute costs.

 Compute costs savings

-As our baseline workload is already defined, I proposed to joing the compute savings commitment and after discusing it, we agreed on commiting in 1 year no upfront terms, which translated into a 25% savings for compute.
+As our baseline workload was already defined, I proposed joining the compute savings commitment.
+After discussing it, we agreed on committing to a 1-year, no-upfront term, which translated into a 25% savings for compute.
 Our expenses looked something like this:

 EC2 Expenses ECS Expenses Total